 Turn into a bend and you’ll notice some movement in the body but even through quick changes in direction the Active Tourer never feels unsettled.
 It’s only when you really hurl it in into a corner you’ll notice excess body roll but that’s always going to be the case with a car of this size and height.

 At higher speeds intrusive engine noise from the best-selling 2.0 diesel is drowned out by excessive wind noise kicked up by the tall A-pillars and wing mirrors.
 The ride is always supple, though, even on larger 18-inch alloy wheels, so it’s comfortable on the move if you can ignore the slight lack in refinement.

 The entry-model across all trim levels is the 218i petrol.
 It uses the three-cylinder 1.5-litre engine from the MINI Cooper and solves the refinement issues associated with the 2.0 diesel.
 It's hushed at start up and well isolated from the cabin at speed, managing 0-62mph in 9.3 seconds.
 Jump to the 2.0-litre petrol in the 220i, and 0-62mph is delivered in 7.5 seconds.

-Those after something even more eco-friendly can opt for the 225xe plug-in hybrid.
-It's not as good to drive as the standard car due to the heavy motor and 10kWh battery, which promises an all-electric range of 34 miles.
-It still handles well and can allegedly accelerate from 0-62mph in 6.7 seconds.
+Those after something even quicker - and indeed more eco-friendly - can opt for the 225xe plug-in hybrid.
+It's not quite as sharp to drive as the standard car due to the heavy motor and 10kWh battery, which promises an all-electric range of 34 miles.
+It still handles well and can accelerate from 0-62mph in 6.7 seconds.
 That makes it not only the fastest 2 Series Active Tourer, but the quickest MPV on sale today.
 It's an impressively refined unit, and performance remains respectable in full-EV mode.